mmcnair91/ACEAE-Labs/LDO Kit Voron 2.4 revD setup instructions.md

 - Page 77: the part pictured is the left upper part from the CNC'ed parts; use the M3x25 SHCS supplied instead of the stated M5x30 BHCS
 - Page 78: CNC'ed parts use the red shafts with the collar in the middle for the F695 bearing stacks and no washers/shims; you almost can't overtighten these if using a the supplied hex wrench
 - Page 80: use the M3x30 SHCS supplied with the CNC'ed parts
+## Gantry
+- Page 84: LDO kits use the 2 hole version.
+Unfortunately, the Chaotic Lab CNC'ed part has the 3 hole style so it won't work unless you buy additional cable chains or print a replacement end piece
+- Page 86: with CNC'ed parts replace the bottom-inner M5x10 with an M3x10 for the A & B idlers

 ## Chaotic Lab CNC Aluminum Parts
  -